flyconnectome/cocoa/README.md

 - `1_malecns_flywire_mapping.ipynb`: show how to use `cocoa` to generate mappings between neurons from different datasets
 - `2_malecns_flywire_optic_lobes.ipynb`: demonstrates a large-scale (~160k neurons) co-clustering between two datasets

-In addition,all functions/classes have extensive docstrings:
+In addition, all functions/classes have extensive docstrings:

 ```python
 >>> help(cc.Clustering.compile)